Martinorglz/Magnetic_Sticky/README.md

 > 1. replace all links on **app.json/app.js/app.css** from **https://martintest0302.cpgc.cn40.apps.platform.sapcloud.cn/** into **https://localhost:3000/AppliedCustomWidget/app/**.
 > 2. change the content of "id" and "webcomponents:{"tag"}" in the **app.json** file in order to avoid overwrite the existing SAP BTP version.

+You will see any new changes/updates/features about Magnetic Sticky on **releases**.

 For more information or help, plz contact me via:
 * martingaoorglz@gmail.com
 * gaolianzhanmark@163.com